Search and Replace across all Repositories in a GitLab Instance

 git_status=$?

-# just continue if there are not changes
+# just continue if there are no changes

 if [ $git_status -eq 0 ]; then